 (Learn the topic on how to change.kmz/.kml to MP4 via using Screen Recorder.)

-How to convert recorded KML/KMZ files (WMV/MP4) for iMovie editing?
+How to convert recorded KML/KMZ files for iMovie editing?

 1. Install and run HD Video Converter for Mac as a .kml/.kmz files to iMovie Converter.
 The main interface appears as below:

-2. Click on ‘Add Video’ to add your Google Earth .kml/.kmz files to the program.
+2. Click on ‘Add File’ to add Google Earth .kml/.kmz files that you’ve recorded to the program.

-4. Click ‘Settings’ button and go to ‘Profile Settings’ window to custom video and audio settings. (for advanced users)
+4. Click ‘Settings’ button to custom video and audio settings. (for advanced users)

-5. When ready, click ‘Convert’ to start transcoding recorded KML/KMZ files (WMV/MP4) to AIC – the best suited editing format for using within Apple iMovie Version 11, 10, 8, or 9.
+5. When ready, click ‘Convert’ to start transcoding recorded KML/KMZ files (WMV/MP4) to AIC – the best suited editing format for using within Apple iMovie.

 6. When the conversion process is complete, click on ‘Open’ button to get the generated AIC QuickTime files and open them in iMovie for further editing.